 - GATE: Graphic Appraisal Tool for Epidemiological studies

-- National Collaborating Centre for Methods and Tools (Select 'Search the Registry' link and then limit results to EIPH stage 'Appraise')
+- National Collaborating Centre for Methods and Tools (Select 'Search the Registry' link, enter your search term and then limit results to EIPH stage 'Appraise')

 - SIGN Critical Appraisal: Notes and Checklists